dry-rb/dry-transaction/README.md

 ### Container

-All you need to use Call Sheet is a container to hold your application’s operations.
+All you need to use dry-transaction is a container to hold your application’s operations.
 Each operation must respond to `#call(input)`.

 The operations will be resolved from the container via `#[]`.
 For our examples, we’ll use a plain hash: